ShaddGallegos/AnsibleLaunchPad/modules/developer-node-setup/rhel.md

 <img src="images/developer-node.png" alt="final image" width="400" height="400">

 A comprehensive guide for configuring and validating a RHEL development environment to work with Ansible Automation Platform.
+This is a guide to get you up and running quickly.
+For a comprehensive guide please see the official documentation [here](https://docs.ansible.com/ansible-core/devel/installation_guide/index.html)

 ## Assumptions
 - A relatively current x86_64 laptop running at least RHEL 7 or Fedora